 Name:

-Title :
+Title:

-Organization:
+Organization: -

 Address:

 Telephone:

+Facsimile:

-E-mail address:
+E-mail address S:

-6. Proactive Disclosure of Contracts with Former Public Servants
+7.6.
+Proactive Disclosure of Contracts with Former Public Servants

-By providing information on its status, with respect to being a former public servant in receipt of a Public Service Superannuation Act (PSSA) pension, the Contractor has agreed that this information will be reported on departmental websites as part of the published proactive disclosure reports, in accordance with Contracting Policy Notice: 2012-2 of the Treasury Board Secretariat of Canada.
+By providing information on its status, with respect to being a former public servant in receipt of a Public Service Superannuation Act (PSSA) pension, the Contractor has agreed that this information will be reported on departmental websites as part of the published proactive disclosure reports, in accordance with Contracting Policy Notice: 2019-01 of the Treasury Board Secretariat of Canada.

-7. Payment
+7.7.
+Payment

-7.1 Basis of Payment
+7.7.1 Basis of Payment

-In consideration of t he Contractor satisfactorily completing all of its obligations under the Contract, the Contractor will be pa aid a firm price of \$ (insert the amount at contract award).
-Customs duties are (insert "included", "excluded", ded" OR "subject to exemption") and Applicable Taxes are extra.
+In consideration of the Contractor satisfactorily completing all of its obligations under the Contract, the Contractor will be paid a firm price of \$).
+Customs duties are included and Applicable Taxes are extra.